AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 Example: "*twitch_channel_name1,twitch_channel_name2*"

 **MOONPIE_CONFIG_TWITCH_NAME**
-: The name of the twitch account that should be imitated.
+: The name of the twitch account/channel that should be imitated.
-Example: "*twitch_channel_name*"
+Example: "*twitch_account_name*"

 **MOONPIE_CONFIG_TWITCH_OAUTH_TOKEN**
-: A Twitch OAuth token (get it from: https://twitchapps.com/tmi/).
+: A Twitch OAuth token (get it from: https://twitchapps.com/tmi/) of the Twitch account specified in MOONPIE_CONFIG_TWITCH_NAME.
 Example: "*oauth:abcdefghijklmnop*"

 **MOONPIE_CONFIG_TWITCH_DEBUG**="*OFF*"
 : Turn on debug logs for the Twitch client to see all messages, joins, reconnects and more.
 Supported values: "*OFF*", "*ON*"

-**MOONPIE_CONFIG_LURK_ENABLED_COMMANDS**="*none*"
+**MOONPIE_CONFIG_LURK_ENABLE_COMMANDS**="*none*"
 : You can provide a list of commands that should be enabled, if this is empty or not set all commands are enabled (set the value to 'none' if no commands should be enabled).
 Supported list values: "*lurk*" (empty list value: "*none*")

+- "*lurk*": "*!lurk*" (everyone) - Using this lurk command chatters are welcomed back after they come back

 **MOONPIE_CONFIG_MOONPIE_ENABLE_COMMANDS**="*about,commands*"
 : You can provide a list of commands that should be enabled, if this is empty or not set all commands are enabled (set the value to 'none' if no commands should be enabled).
+Example: "*about,add,claim,commands,delete,get,leaderboard,remove,set*"
 Supported list values: "*about*", "*add*", "*claim*", "*commands*", "*delete*", "*get*", "*leaderboard*", "*remove*", "*set*" (empty list value: "*none*")

+- "*about*": "*!moonpie about*" (everyone) - Get version information of the bot
+- "*add*": "*!moonpie add userName countAdd*" (broadcaster) - Add moonpies to a user
+- "*claim*": "*!moonpie*" (everyone) - (If not already claimed) Claim a moonpie once every set hours and return the current count and the leaderboard position
+- "*commands*": "*!moonpie commands*" (everyone) - List all enabled commands
+- "*delete*": "*!moonpie delete userName*" (broadcaster) - Delete moonpies of a user
+- "*get*": "*!moonpie get userName*" (everyone) - Get moonpies of a user
+- "*leaderboard*": "*!moonpie leaderboard[ startingRank]*" (everyone) - List the top moonpie holders
+- "*remove*": "*!moonpie remove userName countRemove*" (broadcaster) - Remove moonpies from a user
+- "*set*": "*!moonpie set userName countSet*" (broadcaster) - Set moonpies of a user

 **MOONPIE_CONFIG_MOONPIE_DATABASE_PATH**="*moonpie.db*"
 : The database file path that contains the persistent moonpie data.

 **MOONPIE_CONFIG_MOONPIE_CLAIM_COOLDOWN_HOURS**="*18*"
-: The number of hours for which a user is unable to claim a Moonpie after claiming one (less than 24 in case of daily streams).
+: The number of hours for which a user is unable to claim a moonpie after claiming one (less than 24 in case of daily streams).

 **MOONPIE_CONFIG_OSU_ENABLE_COMMANDS**="*commands,last_request,np,permit_request,pp,requests,rp,score*"
 : You can provide a list of commands that should be enabled, if this is empty or not set all commands are enabled (set the value to 'none' if no commands should be enabled).
 If you don't provide osu!
 API credentials and/or a StreamCompanion connection commands that need that won't be enabled!
 Supported list values: "*commands*", "*last_request*", "*np*", "*permit_request*", "*pp*", "*requests*", "*rp*", "*score*" (empty list value: "*none*")

+- "*commands*": "*!osu commands*" (everyone) - List all enabled commands
+- "*last_request*": "*!osuLastRequest[ lastRequestCount]*" (mod) - Resend the last request (or requests if a custom count is provided) in case of a osu! client restart
+- "*np*": "*!np*" (everyone) - Get a link to the currently being played map (if an optional StreamCompanion URL/directory path is provided this information will be used to get the current map information, otherwise the osu! window text will be used and searched for using the given osu! credentials [very slow and only works if the map is being played plus no detailed runtime information like mods and not all map information will be correct especially if it's not a ranked map])
+- "*permit_request*": "*!osuPermitRequest*" (mod) - Permit the last blocked map request
+- "*pp*": "*!pp[ (osuUserId|osuUserName)]*" (everyone) - Get general account information (pp, rank, country, ...) of the account or of the given osu! player
+- "*requests*": "*osuBeatmapUrl[ comment]*" (everyone) - Request a beatmap requests using an osu!
+URL and optional comment
+- "*requests*": "*!osuRequests[( on| off)[ message ]]*" (get=everyone on/off=mod) - Get if map requests are currently enabled and with which demands if there are any, Turn map requests on or off with an optional message
+- "*requests*": "*!osuRequests set option optionValue*" (mod) - Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin)
+- "*requests*": "*!osuRequests unset option*" (mod) - Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin) back to their default value
+- "*rp*": "*!rp[ (osuUserId|osuUserName)]*" (everyone) - Get the most recent play of the account or of the given osu! player
+- "*score*": "*!score osuUserName*" (everyone) - Get the top sore of the given osu! player on the most recently mentioned map in chat (from a beatmap request, rp, np)

 **MOONPIE_CONFIG_OSU_API_CLIENT_ID**
-: The osu! client ID (and client secret) to use the osu! api v2.
+: The osu! client ID (and client secret) to use the osu!
+API v2.
 To get it go to your account settings, Click 'New OAuth application' and add a custom name and URL (https://osu.ppy.sh/home/account/edit#oauth).
 After doing that you can copy the client ID (and client secret).
 Example: "*1234*"

 **MOONPIE_CONFIG_OSU_API_CLIENT_SECRET**